menvuthy/Vuthy/_posts/2020-08-28-forest-cover-cambo.md

 Forest loss was defined as a stand-replacement disturbance or the complete removal of tree cover canopy at the Landsat pixel scale (2).
 The estimation yearly forest cover and loss are shown in figures below (Figure 5):
 {: style="text-align: justify;"}

-**Warning Notice:** All computed values here are the [rough and unoffical](#) calculation based on the instruction from [Google Earth Engine](https://developers.google.com/earth-engine/tutorials/tutorial_forest_03a).
+**Warning Notice:** All computed values here are the [rough and unofficial](#) calculation based on the instruction from [Google Earth Engine](https://developers.google.com/earth-engine/tutorials/tutorial_forest_03a).
 The user should be concerned of the accuracy with the actual data in their region of interest and the comparison with the official data source.
 {: .notice--danger}
 {% include gallery id="gallery4" caption="Figure 5: Yearly forest cover and loss estimated for Cambodia." %}